Property Investment Return

 We hope the information both makes you money and saves you money… And also just empowers you to enjoy your journey as a landlord!

-The Business Development person promises the world, and then once they have your required signature, hand you over to someone you have never met, then through restructures and staff changes you lose track of who that primary contact is supposed to be, your calls aren’t returned, your emails aren’t acknowledged, then a problem strikes with maintenance or arrears, and you have no confidence that anyone is actually in control of the situation.
+Often this problem starts with simple lack of communication.
+Your calls aren’t returned, your emails aren’t acknowledged, then a problem strikes with maintenance or arrears, and you have no confidence that anyone is actually in control of the situation.

-We know that because we’ve been clients in that situation!
+We know because we’ve been clients in that situation!

 Did you know that to become a Property Manager, you need to merely sit a 3 day course?
 And then you are apparently qualified to manage assets with total value in the tens of millions of dollars??

-Communication skills are an over-looked but critical part of property management.
+Communication skills and ability to multi-task are over-looked but critical skills in property management.
 Strong communication skills for both the Lessor-Manager and the Tenant-Manager relationship ensures lower arrears, defaults and ultimately reduced tribunal costs.
-Difficult situation and personalities are a big part of the job!
+Difficult situations and personalities are a big part of the job!